mablack/cordova-diagnostic-plugin/README.md

 These permissions will not be set by this plugin, to avoid asking for unnecessary permissions in your app, in the case that you do not use a particular part of the plugin.
 Instead, you can add these permissions as necessary, depending what functions in the plugin you decide to use.

-You can add these permissions by manually editing the package.windows10.appxmanifest if `/platform/windows/`.
+You can add these permissions by manually editing the package.windows10.appxmanifest in `/platforms/windows/`.

 # Example project